Who is a follower of Messiah?

 This denying of self is part of our calling in Messiah.
 We lose our life for His sake, that we may find His abundant life!
 It is one of those bitter-sweet things that followers of Messiah embrace.
-But denying of self will not even be possible unless we make a commitment to Yahushua.
+But denying of self is not possible unless we make a commitment to Yahushua.

 For the eyes of Yahuwah [the LORD] run to and fro throughout the whole earth, to show Himself strong in the behalf of them whose heart is perfect toward Him [fully committed to Him] .
 (2Chronicles 16:9a)

-The above verse is just one of many amazing and awesome promises for the children of Yahuwah who make a covenant commitment to Him, and to His Son, Yahushua Messiah.
-If we will think honestly about Father’s astonishing promises, then we would never refuse to follow Him wholeheartedly.
+The above verse is just one of many awesome promises for the children of Yahuwah who make a covenant commitment to Him, through His Son, Yahushua Messiah.
+If we think honestly about Father’s astonishing promises, then we would never refuse to follow Him wholeheartedly.

-Here are two, very basic, tips, or qualities, that I have learned, and have been helpful to me in following Messiah.
+So let’s look at two, very basic, tips I have learned, and have been helpful, in following Messiah.

 Be a Servant to Others

-One very essential characteristic for those who desire to follow Yahushua Messiah, is to imitate His heart attitude of servanthood:
+One very essential characteristic for those who follow Yahushua Messiah, is to imitate His heart attitude of servanthood:

 “… I [Yahushua] am among you as He that serves.”
 (Luke 22:27b)

 At all times, our Saviour exhibited a heart attitude of serving others.
-He exhorted His followers to follow His example, and to “do as I have done” (John 13:15).
+He urged His followers to follow His example, and to “do as I have done” (John 13:15).

-Yahushua served those He was ‘among.’
 This is an important clue for us.
 We need to be as a servant to those we are among.
-That means we will have a heart attitude of serving others on a very personal level — that is, serving those we are in relationship with, those we live with and interact with every day.
-It means having a servant’s heart among our family members, our loved ones and our friends.
-We need to begin to see ourselves as a servant.
+That means we will have a heart attitude of serving others on a very personal level — that is, serving those we are in relationship with, those we live with and interact with every day!

 Some may think that being a servant as a humiliating job.
 But that is far from the understanding that God has of servanthood.